masogit/am-browser-doc/docs/features/builder/graph.md

 ### Example

-If you want to create a Graph like this:
+To create a Graph like below:

 > ![Graph](../img/graph4.PNG)